How to Get a Financing Deal

 Checking credit yourself will not affect your credit score, however, when lenders check, it has the potential to bring your score down.
 The credit bureaus will treat multiple inquiries within a 30 day period as a single inquiry, so make sure you are close to purchasing and then get all your rate quotes and fill out credit applications within a short time period.

-I suggest getting pre-approved for two or three auto loans so that you can bring the best offer with you to the dealership.
-You may also find better rates than what the dealership can offer.
+Sometimes dealerships offer zero percent APR deals.
+But those often come with caveats like a preset car price or being considered a well qualified buyer.
+Whether or not dealerships offer any financing specials, I suggest getting pre-approved for two or three auto loans online (like the ones shown below) so that you can bring the best offer with you to the dealership.
+You will often find better rates than what the dealership can offer.

 When you get pre-approved from an online lender, they'll typically mail you a blank check that is pre-approved (up to a pre-determined amount) that you can use to pay for the vehicle.
 Take this check or documentation of a rate quote with you to the dealership.